joshgrant/Center/README.md

 ### Goals

 The goal of a system really is the ideal values of each of the stocks in that system.
+Because certain systems can be state-machines (see the section on state), goals can also represent ideal states.

+Goals influence system behavior in the following way:
+1. The user gives an ideal value to a stock
+1. The stock reports its delta to ideal to the parent system
+1. The parent system prioritizes each non-ideal stock where the largest delta has highest priority
+1. The parent system selects the highest priority stock and triggers (or suggests to the user) relevant flows

-Because certain systems can be state-machines, goals can also represent ideal states.
-When the user gives an ideal value to a stock, that stock can report its delta to its super-system which prioritizes returning that stock to an ideal value by triggering relevant flows.
-The more out-of-balance a stock is, the more quickly the balancing flows are triggered.
-How does a system know which flows to trigger?
-Each flow reports which stocks it takes from and which it gives to, and the super-system can activate the flows that bring the priority stock back into balance.
+How does a system know which flows are relevant?
+Each flow contains information about which stocks it drains and which stocks it fills.
+The parent system can activate the flows that bring the priority stock back into balance.

-When a super-system and a sub-system have conflicting goals, the sub-system defers to the super-system.
-Generally, if a sub-system doesn't work with the super-system, both systems become less efficient and the sub-system can enter a failure state.
+Goals can sometimes compete when a parent system and a child system have conflicting objectives.
+This creates inefficiency and its possible that the systems can enter a failure state (which is relatively common among systems that don't have enough corrective mechanisms).

-Goals can also be moving; by creating a stock with a goal that always exceeds its current level, it's possible to create a positive feedback loop that continues to gather resources.
-This will eventually cause system failure if left unchecked.
+Goals can also move over time; by creating a stock with a goal that is larger than its current level, it's possible to create a positive feedback loop that continues to accumulate resources.
+This can also cause system failure if left unchecked.

-Also, goals need to account for loss functions that increase when the self-corrective feedback loop increases.
+Lastly, goals need to account for loss functions that increase when the self-corrective feedback loop increases.
+This means that certain flows become less efficient at scale and goals can be constantly underachieved.

 ## Abstract Components